-Lord gives wisdom; out of his mouth come knowledge and understanding.
+Lord gives wisdom; from His mouth come knowledge and understanding.

-7. He treasures up sound wisdom for the upright; He is a buckler to those who live blamelessly,
+7. He treasures up sound wisdom for the upright; He is a buckler to those who live with integrity,

-8.guarding the paths of judgment and keeping the way of His saints.
+8.guarding the paths of justice and keeping the way of His saints.

 10.for wisdom will enter into your heart, and knowledge will be a delight to your soul.

-11. Discretion will keep you, understanding will guard you,
+11. Discretion will keep watch over you and understanding will guard you,

-12.to deliver you from the evil way, from men who speak perverse things,
+12.to deliver you from an evil way, from men who speak perverse things,

 13.who forsake the paths of uprightness to walk in the ways of darkness,

-14.who are glad to do evil (they rejoice in the perverse deeds of an evil man),
+14.who are glad to do evil (they rejoice in the perversities of an evil man),